erland/erlandplugins/CustomBrowse/trunk/README.txt

 {custombrowse.audiodir} = The music directory
 {custombrowse.audiodirurl} = The url of the music directory {property.xxx} = The value of the xxx configuration parameter, slimserver.pref for exact name.
+{xxx} The value of the keyword with name xxx or the id of the selected item in the menu with id xxx

+Keywords can also be defined as a keyword element in the xml file, this is useful for example to change keyword values in different option element, but might also be usefull if you want to define some part of a SQL statement in one place instead of repeating it in every statement.